StephenSorriaux/ansible-kafka-admin/README.md

 ```
 For now, this library is compatible with **Kafka in version 0.11.0 and more**.

 It can be used with Kafka configured in PLAINTEXT, SASL_PLAINTEXT, SSL and SASL_SSL.

-Concerning Zookeeper, it is not compatible with SSL secured connection yet, only with SASL and DIGEST authentication.
+**Concerning Zookeeper**, it is not compatible with Kerberos authentication yet, only with SSL, SASL and DIGEST authentication.
 ## Usage
 Add the following requirement in your playbook's **requirements.yml**:
 ```yaml